-Sometimes I think perhaps the goal of arts and cultural exchange is not necessarily to "push" people to like other cultures, rather, its a way to enable compassion and understanding.
+Sometimes I think perhaps the goal of arts and cultural exchange is not necessarily to "push" people to like other cultures, rather, its a way to enable compassion, empathy and understanding.
 We realize deep down how similar we actually are, despite of color, ethnicity, language or tradition.

 2020 is a year that we were forced to slow down many activities, it is also a year that we rethink the relationships in our lives: relationship with nature, relationship with people, and relationship with ourselves.
 We wish spirit of love, hope and collective humanity will permeate more deeply into these relationships in the years to come!